arianais/ChildPhotoSensor/README.md

 # ChildPhotoSensor

 ChildPhotoSensor is an iOS library that scans images for child pornography using CoreML.
 This library was written for iOS developers using Vision and CoreML models that validate if UIImages contain child pornography.
-All images that do not contain faces are automatically determined as safe(does not contain child pornography).
+ChildPhotoSensor is not able to validate images that do not contain faces.
 This reposity also contains a sample project demonstrating the this ChildPhotoSensor's implementation.

 ## Getting Started